intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 ## Introduction

-Building an end-to-end recommender system that meets production demands from scratch could be rather challenging.
-Intel® Recsys Toolkit, i.e. BigDL Friesian, can greatly help relieve the efforts of building distributed offline training and online serving pipelines.
-The recommendation solutions built with the toolkit are optimized on Intel® Xeon® processors, and could be directly deployed on existing large clusters to handle production big data.
+Building a recommender system from scratch that meets production demands can present a significant challenge.
+However, you can leverage the Intel® Recsys Toolkit, i.e. BigDL Friesian, to streamline the process of building distributed offline training and online serving pipelines.
+The toolkit optimizes recommendation solutions for Intel® Xeon® processors, making them well-suited for deployment on large clusters to handle big data in production environments.

-Learn to Use Intel® Recsys Toolkit, also known as BigDL Friesian, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
+Learn to Use Intel® Recsys Toolkit, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
 This page demonstrates how to use this toolkit to build a recommendation solution for the Wide & Deep Learning workflow.

 Check out more toolkits and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).